diegopoza/blog/_posts/2016-08-18-securing-spring-boot-with-jwts.markdown

 ## Securing our application with JWT

-Right now, our application is exposed to everyone.
+At this point, our application is exposed to everyone.
 Anyone can query our webserver and request a list of all the users.
 Preferably, this is only exposed to people whom are logged in.
 For this purpose, we will secure our application with JSON Web Tokens.

 JWT is a relatively new technology, defined in [rfc-7519](https://tools.ietf.org/html/rfc7519).
 It defines a compact, URL-safe way of sharing data between parties using a JSON object.
 The information is signed with either a secret (using an HMAC) or a public/private key-pair using RSA.
 If you want to learn more about JWTs, [we've got you covered!](https://auth0.com/learn/json-web-tokens/)